 I tend to push off their non-grabbed leg side thigh with my same side foot, to help me move my other foot over.
 Once you've got that foot locked in place, you want to keep it there to block them from trying to turn into an escape.
 Along with your initial grip on their leg, that hook with your foot gives you better leverage to move into the main choking position.

 To get there, swing out your non-hooking leg.
 You want to end up with your opponent's head on the thigh of that leg you just swung out.
 Tuck the elbow of your choking arm back by your hip, as pulling on the elbow is one of the main escapes.
-To finish, pull your hand down, pressing your forearm into their head.
+To finish, pull your hand down (like you were cracking a whip), pressing your forearm into their head (you can drive with your shoulder too).
 If that doesn't work, you can try increasing the range by gripping with less fingers (though this does make your grip weaker).
 Putting a leg over their shoulder and then crossing your feet can give you more leverage, as you can then thrust your hips up into the choke.

 If that still isn't getting the choke, try bringing the hand that was gripping their leg behind their head, driving it through to push their head forward as you lock in the choke.
 For even more leverage, you can bring it under their arm.
-That then sets you up for yet another follow-up submission, moving your leg over their head to switch into an armbar.
+That then sets you up for yet another follow-up submission: the armbar is right there from that position.